 Everything You Need to Know About Mexico's Hidden Beach in the Marieta Islands

 You've probably seen a photo of this stunning, must-see destination even if you don't recognize the name.
-Playa del Amor, the “beach of love” more typically called the Hidden Beach, is a secluded sandy cavern on one of the islands that make up Marietas Islands National Park, an hour northwest of Puerto Vallarta.
-The journey to the beach from Punta Mita takes just fifteen minutes.
+Playa del Amor, the “Lover's Beach” more typically called the Hidden Beach, is a secluded sandy cavern on one of the islands that make up Marietas Islands National Park, located on the north end of Bahía de Banderas, an hour northwest of Puerto Vallarta and only fifteen minutes from Punta Mita, Nayarit.

 Why?
-The Hidden Beach is so beautiful and so magical that many people, upon seeing photographs, assume it can't possibly be real.
-That's why the best way to experience it is to see it for yourself.
+The Hidden Beach is so beautiful and magical that many people, upon seeing photographs, assume it can't be real.
+That's why the best way to experience it is to head to the Marieta Islands and see it for yourself.

 What Makes the Hidden Beach So Special

-For nature enthusiasts, there can be no more perfect spot!
-Travelers can snorkel the coral reefs, whale watch from a kayak, swim to a sandbank that’s perfect for sunbathing and then retreat to the shade when it’s time to cool off.
-Simple, non-invasive activities in and around the Hidden Beach are all that are allowed in this national park to protect the flora and fauna from the type of devastation that once plagued the archipelago.
-The rest of the islands are off limits to visitors.
+Simple, non-invasive activities in and around the Marietas Islands are all that are allowed in this national park to protect flora and fauna from the type of devastation that once plagued the archipelago.
+The rest of the islands are off-limits to visitors.